olaughter/climate-search-cli/README.md

 ## Overview

-Run poetry to install dependencies:
+Run poetry to install dependencies, (see below for other ways of running):
 ```
 poetry install
 poetry shell